DFE-Digital/publish-teacher-training/guides/authentication.md

 ## Find

-The Find service is publicly available with one or two internal routes protected by basic auth.

-### Basic Auth

-The feature flags route in Find is protected by basic auth.
-The username and password are set in the `SETTINGS__BASIC_AUTH_USERNAME` and `SETTINGS__BASIC_AUTH_PASSWORD` environment variables.
+The Find service is publicly available.
+We are in the process of looking into adding candidate accounts via GOV.UK One Login.

 ## Publish